-Since that time, additional funding streams, including federal, private, and local, have resulted in expansion of the number of Judy Centers from 24 in 2002 to 42 today.
+Since that time, additional funding streams, including federal, private, and local, have resulted in expansion of the number of Judy Centers from 24 in 2002 to 472 today.

-g) Check how the state/territory connects child care providers with available federal and state/territory financial aid or other resources to pursue post-secondary education relevant for the early childhood and school-age workforce.
+g) Check how the state/territory connects child care providers with available federal and state/territory financial aid or other resources to pursue post-secondary education for the early childhood and school-age workforce.
 Check all that apply.
-Coaches, mentors, consultants, or other specialists available to support access to post secondary training, including financial aid and academic counseling Statewide or territory-wide, coordinated, and easily accessible clearinghouse (i.e., an online calendar, a listing of opportunities) of relevant post-secondary education opportunities Financial awards, such as scholarships, grants, loans, or reimbursement for expenses, from the state/territory to complete post-secondary education Other.
+Coaches, mentors, consultants, or other specialists available to support access to post- secondary training, including financial aid and academic counseling Statewide or territory-wide, coordinated, and easily accessible clearinghouse (i.e., an online calendar, a listing of opportunities) of relevant post-secondary education opportunities Financial awards, such as scholarships, grants, loans, or reimbursement for expenses, from the state/territory to complete post-secondary education Other.
 Describe: a) Describe the measureable indicators of progress relevant to this use of funds that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.
 Increased participation in the Maryland Child Care Credentialing program and an increase in the number of providers at the various credentialing levels.
-Increased participation in the Child Care Career and Professional Development Fund and an increase in the number of providers graduating with a degree in earl childhood education Program quality performance measures are incorporated in theMSDE's QRIS standards, Maryland EXCELS, in five areas: Licensing/Compliance, Staffing and Professional Development, Rating Scales/Accreditation, Developmentally Appropriate Learning and Practice/Child Assessment and Administrative Practices and Policies.
+In averaged went is in other Child Cover Covery and Duefoesiand Development Increased participation in the Child Care Career and Professional Development Fund and an increase in the number of providers graduating with a degree in early childhood education Program quality performance measures are incorporated in the state's QRIS standards, Maryland EXCELS, in five areas: Licensing/Compliance, Staffing and Professional Development, Rating Scales/Accreditation, Developmentally Appropriate Learning and Practice/Child Assessment and Administrative Practices and Policies.